How to Check if a Column is Buckling

 Euler Buckling Theory

-The mathematician Leonhard Euler investigated the behaviour of columns and derived a simple formula for the load required to buckle a column.
+The mathematician Leonhard Euler investigated the behavior of columns and derived a simple formula for the load required to buckle a column.
 This is called the critical buckling load:

 This is a fairly straight-forward formula, however, there are some important things to note.
 Firstly, a member’s cross-section has two moment of inertia values (Iz and Iy), so which one should you choose?
 Well since the formula is concerned with finding the critical buckling load then it’s clear that we should take the lowest moment of inertia of the section since that will yield the lowest critical buckling load (i.e. it will buckle sooner).
 Secondly, rather than using the actual length of the member, L, we instead use the effective length of the column, KL.
 So what is this K factor and why is it necessary?
 We’ll discuss this in the next section.

 Effective Length Factors (K)